pinc-official/pinc-vscode/README.md

-# fennek
+# pinc

 ## Features

-- Syntax Highlighting of the Fennek CMS Language
+- Syntax Highlighting of the PiNC CMS Language